Welcome

 This article has covered the following key knowledge points:

-• Fee simple absolute is fully alienable, devisable, and descendible.
+• Fee simple absolute is the default estate and is fully alienable, devisable, and descendible.

-• Life estates and leaseholds are generally transferable, but always measured by the original life or term.
+• Life estates and leaseholds are generally transferable, but always measured by the original measuring life or lease term.

-• Indefeasibly vested remainders and vested remainders subject to open/divestment are fully transferable.
+• Indefeasibly vested remainders and vested remainders subject to open or divestment are fully transferable.

 Key Terms and Concepts